Corporate responsibility

 Our local community partnerships

 We partner with organisations such as Governors for Schools and The Switch to support local communities.
-Colleagues have recently been part of their virtual ‘Writing Partners’ scheme to support pupils at schools in Tower Hamlets to develop writing skills.
+Some colleagues act as school governors across the UK, and others have taken part in both virtual and in person schemes to support pupils at schools in Tower Hamlets.
+This year we will focus on programmes to develop these students’ recruitment skills.

-Until early 2020 our staff volunteered at a range of charities including a local homeless charity, and at local green spaces or city farms.
+Our staff volunteer at a range of charities including a local homeless charity close to our Threadneedle Street office, city farms and around our local green spaces.

 Environment